Checking for problems with your supply and pressure

 When the problem is our responsibility, we’ll fix it as quickly as possible.
 If the issue is your responsibility, we’ll provide all the advice you need to get it fixed.

-When we do need to carry out repair work, it’s our aim to ensure your service is restored in less than three hours, however larger jobs can sometimes take longer.
+When we do need to carry out repair work on our network, it’s our aim to ensure your service is restored in less than three hours, however larger jobs can sometimes take longer.